-Mitigation/Enhancement Proposal Response Additional Proposals Perhaps the provision of flexibility could be qualified such that provision reflects the needs of the local community thus contributing towards the potential for a reduced need to travel and increasing the employment opportunities appropriate to the local community.
-Flexibility in the type of development qualified to be compatible with sustainable development principles.
-Need to reduce the need to travel addressed by requirement on developers to demonstrate the level of employment generated and the benefit to meet local employment needs. • None.
-Encourage major employers to demonstrate how they intend to support local SMEs and adopt local supply chains and employment, particularly among those from disadvantaged communities.
+Mitigation/Enhancement Proposal Additional Proposals Perhaps the provision of flexibility could be qualified such that provision reflects the needs of the local community thus contributing toward the potential for a reduced need to travel and increasing the employmen opportunities appropriate to the loc community. compatible with sustainable development principles. • Need to reduce the need to • None.
+Encourage major employers to demonstrate how they intend to support local SMEs and adopt loca supply chains and employment, particularly among those from disadvantaged communities.
 Policy amended to recognise role of small and medium sized enterprises.
 Beyond scope of plan to require adoption of local supply chains.
 P3 requires applicants to demonstrate level of employment generated and the benefit in meeting local employment needs. • None.
 Consider the role of mixed use development within the employment land policy.
 Development is to be compatible with the sustainable development principles.
 See 3rd paragraph of Policy P3 Consider making explicit a desire to encourage development that achieves enhanced local balance between jobs, housing, services and accessibility.
-Consider mechanisms to maximise local recruitment to the new employment areas rather than inward commuters.
-Addressed through the requirement to demonstrate employment generated and the benefit to local employment needs. • None.
+Consider mechanisms to maximise local recruitment to the new employment areas rather than inwacommuters. requirement to demonstrate None.